mrjacobbloom/pattern-matcher.js/README.md

 ### `PatternMatcher`

 The `PatternMatcher` constructor takes an array of 2-item arrays of patterns to match and functions to call in those cases.
-The functions are passed the arguments of the top-level term in a form that is Array-like and easily
+The functions are passed the term, which is Array-like and easily destructurable:
-destructurable:

 ```javascript
 let NumList = new Term('NumList').setAbstract();